Financial Engineering Career Guide

-According to Business Insider, in 2011 more than 65 graduates went to do internships in reputed firms.
-Their monthly salary was US $7,839.
-They were getting paid monthly and they were only paid for 3 months.
-But instead of quoting the monthly salary, if we take the annual salary based on the monthly salary they got, it would be US $94,068 per annum.
+According to Business Insider, in 2011, more than 65 graduates went to do internships in reputed firms.
+Their monthly salary was the US $7,839.
+They were getting paid monthly, and they were only paid for three months.
+But instead of quoting the monthly salary, if we take the annual salary based on the monthly salary they got, it would be the US $94,068 per annum.

-While analyzing the survey of indeed.com and payscale.com, we found that the median salaries of financial engineers per annum are US $97,000 and US $89,000 respectively.
+While analyzing the survey of indeed.com and payscale.com, we found that the median salaries of financial engineers per annum are US $97,000 and the US $89,000, respectively.
 We need to consider that the median salaries reported by indeed.com and payscale.com are the result of both experience and skills.

 So, when you will come out of the financial engineering/master of finance program and want to get ahead in your financial engineering career, it’s better to look for internship opportunities in most reputed organizations.
 If you can crack the code, you will be able to quote the expected annual salary on the basis of the stipend you would get from your internship opportunity.
 And according to the Business Insider, it’s a lot more than one inexperienced graduate can expect to get.